 That euphoric feeling is at one end of the emotional spectrum for investors, based on a common cycle of investor emotions.
 At the other end is despondency, which can cause investors to foresee only further declines in the market and pull back — or even exit markets — not realizing that it could be an opportune time to buy.

-Base decisions on your long-term goals and don’t be swayed by the daily markets.
+Base decisions on your long-term goals and ignoring daily market fluctuations.
 Are you saving for retirement?
 A large purchase?
 Your child’s education?
 That goal will determine your asset allocation strategy and time horizon.

 3. Diversify your holdings.
 To reduce risk and account for volatile markets, your portfolio should include investments that have higher returns in different scenarios.

-For example, technology company stocks may do well when the economy is booming but not during a downturn.
-On the other hand, consumer-staple companies that sell everyday goods such as toiletries and food usually offer solid returns even in a recession.
-Fixed-income investments, such as bonds, generally have steadier returns than stocks.
+For example, industrial stocks may do well when the economy is booming but not during a downturn.
+On the other hand, consumer-staples companies that sell everyday goods such as toiletries and food can offer better returns through a recession.

-4. Expect — and accept — volatility.
+5. Expect — and accept — volatility.
 Rather than attempting to time the market, focus on time in the market.
 While past performance is not a guarantee of future results, investors with diversified portfolios who stay in the market have historically and consistently experienced steady gains over time.